Sean-Fuhrman/seanfuhrman.com/README.md

 # Personal Website

-This is my person website.
+This is my personal website.
 It is done in pure javascript/html/css.